 - Digital Twins

-An Industrial Internet of Things (IIOT) system is defined as a “system that connects and integrates industrial control systems with enterprise systems, business processes and analytics” (IIC The Industrial Internet of Things Volume G8: Vocabulary IIC:PUB:G8:V2.1:PB:20180822) “Analytics” in this context includes online predictive analytics built using Machine Learning algorithms.
+An Industrial Internet of Things (IIOT) system is defined as a “system that connects and integrates industrial control systems with enterprise systems, business processes and analytics” (IIC The Industrial Internet of Things Volume G8: Vocabulary IIC:PUB:G8:V2.1:PB:20180822).
+The term “analytics” in this context includes online predictive analytics built using Machine Learning algorithms.

-Data from OT systems, CMMS systems and business systems built on hierarchical architectures such as ISA95 resides in silos of data, making it difficult to deploy predictive analytics, AI and machine learning needed for smart manufacturing.
+Data from OT systems, CMMS systems, and business systems built on hierarchical architectures such as ISA95, reside in silos of data, making it difficult to deploy predictive analytics, AI and machine learning needed for smart manufacturing.